uschatsiteme/Cody-Spambot/README.md

 ## Install

- - Clone the repository `git clone https://github.com/mah-hacker/Cody-Spambot`
+ - Clone the repository `git clone https://github.com/mah-hacker/Cody-Spambot`(Sometime asks for credentials of Github)
+ -                        OR
+ - Download as Zip and extract
  - Install requirements.txt `pip install -r requirements.txt`

  ## Run the bot